WordPress/create-block-theme/readme.txt

 = Step 3 – Export =
 Still in the WordPress Editor, navigate to the Create Block Theme menu at the top of the Editor.

-To simply save recent changes made in the Editor to the currently active theme or export the theme:
+To save recent changes made in the Editor to the currently active theme:

 - Select "Save Changes" to save any recent changes to the currently active theme.

+2. Create Block Theme save panel in the WordPress Editor

+To install and uninstall fonts:

+- Install and activate a font from any source using the WordPress Font Library.
+- Select "Save Changes To Theme" and select "Save Fonts" to save all of the active fonts to the currently active theme.
+These fonts will then be activated in the theme and deactivated in the system (and may be safely deleted from the system).
+- Any fonts that are installed in the theme that have been deactivated with the WordPress Font Library will be removed from the theme.

+or export the theme:

 - Select "Export Zip" to export the theme as a zip file.

 To edit the theme metadata:

-- Select "Theme Info" to edit the metadata for the theme.
+- Select "Edit Theme Metadata" to edit the metadata for the theme.
 These details will be used in the style.css file.

-2. Theme Info editing panel in the WordPress Editor

-To create a new theme, child theme, or style variation, select "Create Theme" to access the following options for the currently active theme:

-- "Clone Theme" to create a copy of the active theme.
-- "Create Child Theme" to create a child theme of the active theme.
-- "Create Theme Variation" to create a style variation.
-- "Export Theme" to export the theme as a zip file.
-- "Export Child Theme" to export a child of the currently active theme as a zip file.
-- "Create Blank Theme" to create a new, blank theme with no styles or templates.

-3. Create Theme panel in the WordPress Editor
+3. Theme Metadata editing panel in the WordPress Editor

 To inspect the active theme's theme.json contents: